curiumofficial/curium/doc/init.md

 Copy curiumnd.init to /etc/init.d/curiumnd.
 Test by running "service curiumnd start".

-Using this script, you can adjust the path and flags to the curiumnd program by setting the CuriumD and FLAGS environment variables in the file /etc/sysconfig/curiumnd.
+Using this script, you can adjust the path and flags to the curiumnd program by setting the CuriumnD and FLAGS environment variables in the file /etc/sysconfig/curiumnd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn